OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dps/spos.md

 ---
 title: spos
-description: An informative page that demonstrates the usage of the 'spos' command, exhibiting Net Short Vol. vs Position.
+description: "An informative page that demonstrates the usage of the 'spos' command," exhibiting Net Short Vol. vs Position.
 It includes instructions on how to use the command, its parameters, and an illustrative image.
 keywords: